-- in certain cases, accelerated depreciation of fixed assets to one third of their normal life; - deferred payment (from one to seven years) of customs duties on the import of certain capital goods; and - the possibility for VAT taxpayers and exporters, in certain cases, recovering VAT credit after six months.

-15 Is there any distinction between the duties, royalties and taxes payable by domestic parties and those payable by foreign parties?
+- in certain cases, accelerated depreciation of fixed assets to onethird of their normal life; - deferred payment (from one to seven years) of customs duties on the import of certain capital goods; and - the possibility for VAT taxpayers and exporters, in certain cases and under certain circumstances, to recover in cash accumulated VAT credits. - 15 Is there any distinction between the duties, royalties and taxes payable by domestic parties and those payable by foreign parties?